Welcome to Fred Astaire Dance Studio of Austin!

 We serve the following communities: Austin, Bastrop, Bee Caves, Buda, Burnet, Cedar Park, Driftwood, Dripping Springs, Elgin, Florence, Georgetown, Hutto, Killeen, Kyle, Lago Vista, Lakeway, Leander, Liberty Hill, Manor, Marble Falls,Pflugerville, Round Rock, San Marcos, Taylor, Volente and Wimberley

-Our proven dance curriculum includes a tiered program of regularly-scheduled Private Lessons, plus Group Lessons and Practice Parties to ensure that you learn as much as possible, in the shortest amount of time, with the most retention, and the most FUN!
-Our dance instructors’ repertoire covers the full range of ballroom dances – American, Latin, International Style, Ballroom Style, even Exhibition and Theater Arts dances.
-Created for both social & competitive dancers, our proprietary dance instruction program ensures you’ll be on your way to confident dancing by the end of your very first lesson!
-Click here for more information and to find a Fred Astaire Dance Studio near you.
+Because our ballroom dance curriculum helps you learn faster, and achieve more!
+Fred Astaire Dance Studios’ proven program of Private Lessons, Group Lessons and Practice Parties ensures that you learn as much as possible, in the shortest amount of time, with the most retention, and the most FUN.
+In fact, you’ll be on your way to confident dancing by the end of your very first lesson!
+Our repertoire covers the full range of ballroom dances – American, Latin, International Style, Ballroom Style, even Exhibition and Theater Arts dances, for both social and competitive dancers.

-Fred Astaire Dance Studios offer a variety of fun local events to make your dance experience exciting and rewarding!
+Because of our exciting ballroom dance events & competitions!
+Fred Astaire Dance Studios offer a variety of fun local events to make your dance experience exciting and rewarding.
 Guest Parties, Showcases, Spotlights, Community Outreach Events, special Coaching Sessions and off-site Group Outings encourage social interaction and help you apply what you’re learning.
 And our branded Regional, National and International Pro-Am and Professional Dance Competitions give you inspiring opportunities to compete, travel and hone your dancing skills in supportive and exciting environments.

 History of Fred Astaire Dance Studios